Centers, Institutes and More

 - The Emory Insititute for Developing Nations (IDN)

 - The James Weldon Johnson Institute for the Study of Race and Difference

 - The Program in Science and Society at Emory

 - Yerkes National Primate Research Center of Emory University

 Laney Graduate School is part of a leading national research university, located in a thriving metropolitan area with increasing ties across international borders.
-The research opportunities and resources available vary from partnerships with the U.S. Centers for Disease Control and Prevention -- perhaps the world's leading public health organization -- to the recently established James Weldon Johnson Institute that in part draws on the Emory's extensive library collections of original materials concerning African American History and Culture.
+The research opportunities and resources available vary from partnerships with the U.S. Centers for Disease Control and Prevention -- perhaps the world's leading public health organization -- to the Emory Center for Ethics, an international leader in the exploration of ethics dedicated to exploring how ethical issues underlie the decisions that shape our minds, lives and societies.